-The Municipality is participating in the Municipal Financial Management Internship programme and is currently employing 5 interns undergoing training in various divisions of the Financial Services Department, Risk Management and Internal audit unit.
+The Municipality is participating in the Municipal Financial Management Internship programme and employs on average seven interns every year, undergoing training in various divisions of the Financial Services Department, risk management and Internal audit unit.

-3. Budget and Treasury Office

-The Budget and Treasury Office has been established in accordance with the MFMA.

-4. Audit Committee

-An Audit Committee has been established and is fully functional.

-5. Service Delivery and Implementation Plan

-The detailed SDBIP document is at a draft stage and will be finalised after approval of the 2019/20 MTREF in May 2019, directly aligned and informed by the 2019/20 MTREF.

-6. Annual Report

-Annual report is compiled in terms of the MFMA and National Treasury requirements.

-7. MFMA Training
+- 3. Budget and Treasury Office The Budget and Treasury Office has been established in accordance with the MFMA. - 4.
+Audit Committee An Audit Committee has been established and is fully functional. - 5.
+Service Delivery and Implementation Plan The detailed SDBIP document is at a draft stage and will be finalised after approval of the 2019/20 MTREF in May 2019, directly aligned and informed by the 2019/20 MTREF. - 6.
+Annual Report Annual report is compiled in terms of the MFMA and National Treasury requirements. - 7.
+MFMA Training